aiidateam/aiida-core/docs/source/examples/pwimmigrant_tutorial.rst

 .. toctree::
    :maxdepth: 2

-If you are a new AiiDa user, it's likely you already have a large number of calculations that you ran before installing AiiDa.
-This tutorial will show you how to immigrate any of these PWscf (``pw.x``) calculations into your AiiDa database.
-They will then exist there as if you had actually run them using AiiDa (with the exception of the times and dates the calculations were run).
+If you are a new AiiDA user, it's likely you already have a large number of calculations that you ran before installing AiiDA.
+This tutorial will show you how to immigrate any of these PWscf (``pw.x``) calculations into your AiiDA database.
+They will then exist there as if you had actually run them using AiiDA (with the exception of the times and dates the calculations were run).

 It is assumed that you have already performed the installation, that you already setup a computer (with ``verdi``), and that you have installed Quantum Espresso on the cluster and ``pw.x`` as a code in AiiDA.
-You should also be familiar with using AiiDa to run a PWscf calculation and the various input and output nodes of a PwCalculation.
+You should also be familiar with using AiiDA to run a PWscf calculation and the various input and output nodes of a PwCalculation.
 Please go through :ref:`my-ref-to-pw-tutorial` before proceeding.

 .. admonition:: Example details
     :class: admonition note